otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

+// TODO: inform that this uses ZDH
 To begin an offline conversation, a prekey is retrieved from an untrusted prekey server.
+The security of ZDH does not require trusting the server used to distribute prekeys.
 A non-interactive auth message is created using material in the prekey and the plaintext that the user wishes to send.

 TODO: include what happens when two people send ZDH2 at the same time
 TODO: Improve this, but a rough description of how it works is:
-1. You ask for a prekey using a protocol to be defined in another spec.
+1. Ask the untrusted server for a authentificated prekey using a protocol to be defined in another spec.
+   TODO: should we insist in doing a DAKEZ with the server?
-2. You send the last ZDH message + an encrypted data message.
+2. Send the last ZDH message with an encrypted data message.
-3. You keep ratcheting at the chain-key level to send additional messages.
+3. Ratcheting at the chain-key level for sending additional messages.

 TODO: We should highlight the problems of keep using the same session for a long time and how OTR design uses a heartbeat to force key refresh, and how there's a trade-off between the duration of the conversation and the limited number of prekeys.

-TODO: Add a note about the server is untrusted and this is OK.

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)

 This section outlines the flow of the non-interactive DAKE.
 This is a way to mutually agree upon shared keys for the two parties and authenticate one another while providing participation deniability.
 Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the receiver.

 This protocol is derived from the ZDH protocol [\[1\]](#references), which uses a signature non-interactive zero-knowledge proof of knowledge (SNIZKPK) for authentication (Auth).

 Alice's long-term Ed448 key-pair is `(ska, PKa)` and Bob's long-term Ed448 key-pair is `(skb, PKb)`.
 Both key pairs are generated by `PK = G * sk`.